Our Coaches

 Gary has coached all the heavy throws for 25+ years, from complete beginners to international and Olympic standard athletes.
 He was the national coach for discus some years ago and a lead coach on the National Coach Development Programme.
 Gary has mentored a number of coaches throughout his career and says it’s heart-warming to see many of them now achieving great things with their athletes.

-Coaching Highlight: After so many years of coaching Lucy Marshall, seeing her throw 60m for the first time was an absolute joy for Gary.
-It has also become the springboard from which she has developed into a 63m thrower, broken age group records in the weight pentathlon and weight throw and won silver medals at the world masters against ex Olympians and world record holders, pushing them both very close.
+Coaching Highlight: After many years of coaching Lucy Marshall, seeing her throw 60m for the first time was an absolute joy for Gary.
+It has also become the springboard from which she has developed into a 63m thrower, broken age group records in the weight pentathlon and weight throw and won silver medals at the world masters against ex-Olympians and world record holders, pushing them both very close.
 It’s an absolute testament to perseverance.

 Gary is a UKA Level 4 performance coach and also a practising psychotherapist.
 He often finds the benefit of his psychological training a great help in his coaching.